wumbotron/moodmap/README.md

 To get started
 =======
+If you're on Debian/Ubuntu, you'll need to install some development libraries.
+Run:

+    sudo apt-get install libpq-dev python3-dev

 Run the following commands to set up the virtualenv environment.
 You should only need to do this once.